German documentary on Murnau photos

 January 11, 2013

-officer, maybe Lt.
-Edward C. Newell of the US Army Signals
+by an American officer, maybe Lt.
+Edward C. Newell of the

-Corp, is in relation with those taken by the "unknown
+US Army Signals Corp, is in relation with those taken by

-photographer" from the camp on the same topic (down).
-Thanks
+the "unknown photographer" from the camp on the same

 According to informations given by Ronnie Bell and Reinhard Frank